johncoxdev/Hekima-RPG-Discord-Bot/README.md

 ----------
 ## Customization:

-If a user is going to locally/personally host the bot then they're able to customize the RPG bot to their desire within the `gameconfig.js` file.
+If a user is going to locally/personally host the bot then they're able to customize the RPG bot to their desire within the `game-assets > gameconfig.js` file.
 Users are allowed to customize the icon pictures (Discord emojis), experience points for jobs, weapons, and tools, change the difficulty of quest, and much more.

 ----------
 ## Credits: